ONorg/Javon/Members.md

 ```

 ##Method
+NOTE: current both = and : allowed for named argument default value.
 ```java
 type method(type arg, ...); //sanity abstract method, and there is no need to employ the keyworld "abstract". type method(type arg, ...): expression or single statement; //fast way or shorthand